-In pursuance of our discussions in Nirman Bhavan, Secretary, DieTY, Ram Sewak Sharma chaired three more follow-up meetings in Electronics Niketan in the run-up to the launch of online registration system.
-The features of the web-page were discussed in minute details.
-We worked really hard to adhere to the rigid time lines.
-It was agreed that AIIMS would conduct a trial run of the software in the OPD counters from May 2015 end to ensure that operational logistics are streamlined.
+- 18. In pursuance of our discussions in Nirman Bhavan, Secretary DieTY Ram Sewak Sharma chaired 3 more follow-up meetings in Electronics Niketan the run-up to the launch of Online Registration System.
+The features of the webpage were discussed in minute details.
+We worked really hard to adhere to the rigid timelines.
+It was agreed that AIIMS would conduct a trial run of the software in the OPD counters from end May 2015 to ensure that operational logistics are streamlined. - 19.
 The e-Hospital online registration software was operationalized in 10 OPD counters of RAK OPD in May 2015.
 Two weeks later Rajesh Gera and Sunil Bhushan visited my office to present the findings.
 The initial results were encouraging.
-AIIMS was receiving the proposed 15 per cent online registration patients.
+AIIMS was receiving the proposed 15 percent online registration patients.
 We visited the RAK OPD almost on a daily basis to ensure operationalization of the registration counters.
 There were no operational glitches in the software.
 We operationalized 10 counters in June 2015.
-Health Secretary, B.P.
-Sharma visited the RAK OPD at 8.30 am in June 2015, he was quite satisfied that the online registration system could be taken up as part of Digital India Week launches.

-The AIIMS had generated sufficient situational positivity and momentum for the successful launch of the online registration system.
-Nearly a dozen meetings were held at the Secretary level in Electronics Niketan and Nirman Bhavan.
-There were also meetings at the level of Health Minister and DeiTY Minister.
-The PMO was fully briefed on the online registration.
-There was all-round support for the project.
-On 4 July 2015, the Prime Minister launched the ors.gov.in portal for online registration under the e-Hospital Project.
+Health Secretary B.P.Sharma visited the RAK OPD at 830 am in June 2015, he was quite satisfied that the online registration system could be taken up as part of Digital India week launches. - 20.
+AIIMS had generated sufficient institutional positivity and momentum for the successful launch of the online registration system.
+Nearly a dozen meetings were held at the Secretary level in Electronics Niketan and Nirman Bhavan, there were meetings at the level of Health Minister and DeiTY Minister.
+PMO was fully briefed on the online registration.
+There was all round support for the project.
+On July 4, 2015, the Prime Minister launched the ors.gov.in portal for online registration under the e-Hospital project.

-A week after the launch, AIIMS was mandated to conduct on-boarding workshop for all the Central Government hospitals on the online registration system.
-Health Secretary, B.P.
-Sharma chaired the on-boarding workshop, along with Director, AIIMS Prof M.C.
-Misra and the DeiTY officials.
-Each one of us who had worked on the project was warmly congratulated for its successful launch.
+21.A week after the launch, AIIMS was mandated to conduct an on-boarding workshop for all the Central Government Hospitals on the online registration system.
+Health Secretary B.P.Sharma chaired the onboarding workshop, along with Director AIIMS Prof M.C.Misra and the DeiTY officials.
+Each one of us who had worked on the project were warmly congratulated for its successful launch.

-AIIMS-TCS COLLABORATION
+AIIMS - TCS COLLABORATION

-AIIMS-TCS collaboration commenced in April 2015.
-The Union Health Minister, J.P.
-Nadda convened a meeting in his parliament office which was attended by the MOS(IC) Power Piyush Goyal, TCS CEO N. Chandrasekaran and TCS Senior Vice President Girish Krishna Murthy.
-Director, AIIMS Prof. M.C.
-Misra and Joint Secretary, Medical Education Ali Raza Rizvi also joined the deliberations.
-The MOS(IC) Power Piyush Goyal discussed the hospital processes at AIIMS.
-He said he had spoken to TCS CEO N. Chandrasekaran when he was on foreign travel waking him up at a midnight hour seeking his assistance for a CSR project in AIIMS and he had kindly offered to help.
-Prof. Misra had spoken to MOS (IC) Power a few months earlier in this regard.
-He observed: "NIC is not delivering as per the mandate given to it, and digitization was limited to OPD registration.
-There is reluctance to expedite the complete implementation of the processes."
+- 22. AIIMS-TCS collaboration commenced in April 2015.
+The Health Minister J.P.Nadda convened a meeting in his Parliament office which was attended by the MOS (IC) Power Piyush Goyal, TCS CEO N.Chandrasekaran, TCS Senior Vice President Girish Krishnamurthy.
+Director AIIMS Prof M.C.Misra, I and Joint Secretary Medical Education Ali Raza Rizvi also joined the deliberations. - 23.
+The MOS (IC) Power Piyush Goyal discussed the hospital processes at AIIMS.
+He said he had spoken to TCS CEO N.Chandrasekaran when he was on foreign travel waking him up at a midnight hour seeking his assistance for a CSR project in AIIMS and he had kindly offered to help. - 24.
+Prof Misra had spoken to MOS (IC) Power a few months earlier in this regard.